 Martin A. Folb's photos of the Waves' 71-61 home victory over the Tigers.

 Pepperdine's Marty Wilson and boosters attended the annual Basketball Tipoff Luncheon at the Los Angeles Athletic Club.

 Martin A. Folb's photos of the Waves' 80-69 win over the Lions.

-The 2016-17 season is John Impelman's eighth season working for the Pepperdine basketball program, and his fourth as an assistant coach.
+The 2017-18 season is John Impelman's ninth season working for the Pepperdine basketball program, and his fifth as an assistant coach.

 Impelman was promoted to assistant coach prior to the 2013-14 season.
 He served as the team's director of operations in the 2011-12 and 2012-13 seasons.
 He previously worked with the team in 2008-09 and 2009-10 as the team operations assistant/video coordinator while he was earning a master's degree in American Studies, which he completed in December 2010.

 "I am extremely excited to have John return to the Pepperdine family," said head coach Marty Wilson in March 2011.
 "John is a relentless worker and has great passion and energy that will allow him to be successful.
 His family's basketball roots are very valuable to building and cultivating relationships that will positively help build our basketball program."

 Upon Impelman's promotion in May 2013, Wilson said: "John has worked alongside of me for four of the last five years and has shown himself to be a tireless worker who is very loyal and committed.
 He understands the entire culture that we are building here and has had both feet in since day one.
 He has always taken on more responsibility than he was given and has completed his tasks with great efficiency.
 He brings a great attitude that lifts up our basketball staff and team, and I am glad to say that he will continue to make our program better."